jfjlaros/mzput/README.md

 for errors.

 #### Turbo sending mode
-In this mode, the turbo loader from the TransManager is transferred using the fast sending mode, this turbo loader enables the MZ to operate with higher transfer speeds.
+In this mode, the turbo loader is transferred using fast sending mode, this turbo loader enables the MZ to operate at higher transfer speeds.
 The MZF image is then sent using fast sending mode, but now at a higher speed.

 The speed at which the turbo loader is transferred is controlled with the `-i` option, the speed at which the MZF image is sent is controlled with the `-t`